 Many readers have discovered that sealing the cracks can help them heal faster, too:

 “I am a carpenter and I have had split fingers and thumbs every winter for years.
 I read about instant glue being used by medics in Vietnam so I tried it.
 It works great to seal splits and make the pain go away.
 This approach is easy and cheap.”

 Household instant glue may be irritating for some.
 Liquid bandage could accomplish the same outcome and be safer, though more expensive.

-Protecting hands from water and detergent is also important, as one reader reports:
+Protecting hands from water and detergent is also important.

 “What helped me most was rubber gloves.
 Now I never put my hands in water, except to shower.
 This is a great preventive measure, and well worth the cost and the inconvenience.”

-Moisturizers are also important in the fight against cracked fingertips.
-Adding some of these other tricks may help ease winter discomfort.
+Moisturizers are crucial in the fight against cracked fingertips.
+Adding some of these other tricks may also help ease winter discomfort.